v15hnuf6n1x/aeon1/README.md

 1. **Fork and Star the Repository**
    - Start by forking and starring this repository.
-   - When forking, ensure that the option "Copy the default branch only" is unchecked before forking the repository.

 2. **Navigate to Your Forked Repository**
    - Once the repository is forked, navigate to your forked repository.